 Leaving the scene of an accident will also result in your car insurance premiums drastically increasing.
 In addition, you may also be required to purchase an SR-22 policy.
 This is a special auto insurance policy that goes on file with the Missouri Department of Revenue that proves that your insurance meets the minimum coverage required by law.
 Missouri requires drivers who have had their license suspended or revoked to carry an SR-22 policy for two years after their driving privileges are restored.
 While some insurance companies will easily add an SR-22 endorsement onto your existing policy, others may not even offer SR-22s or charge extra for the document.

-Our firm admits that we are not the cheapest criminal defense firm in St. Louis, but we are not the most expensive, either.
+Our firm admits that we are not the cheapest criminal defense firm in St. Louis, MO, but we are not the most expensive, either.
 We give personal attention to all our clients and work tirelessly to achieve the best outcomes for their cases.
-Contact us for a free, confidential conversation about your Missouri leaving the scene of an accident case and find out why Combs Law Group is proudly one of St. Louis’ highest-rated criminal defense law firms.
+Contact us for a free, confidential conversation about your St. Louis leaving the scene of an accident case and find out why Combs Law Group is proudly one of Missouri‘s highest-rated criminal defense law firms.